San Pedro La Laguna: Religion

-The religion that is the most dominant in San Pedro La Laguna is Roman Catholicism.
-This has been the most dominant religion since the 16th century, when the Spaniards colonized Guatemala.
+Catholicism is the religion that is the most dominant in San Pedro La Laguna.
+It has been the most dominant religion since the 16th century, when Spain colonized Central America.

-While Guatemala was under a brutal military regime the North American Protestant Evangelical churches were allowed to enter into any community.
-As a result of Protestant evangelism, more than 40% of Pedranos are now Evangelical.

-Although the Protestant and Catholic religions have been dominant for many years, about half of the population still practices traditional Maya rituals either separately or alongside another religion.
-Many locals believe the world is inhabited by both good and bad spirits that influence many aspects of daily life.
-Xocomil, a wind coming from the south that "carries away sin", usually visits Lake Atitlán area around midday.
+Although the Catholic religion has been dominant for centuries, about half of the population still practices traditional Maya rituals either separately, syncretically, or alongside another religion.
+Xocomil, a wind coming from the south that "carries away sin", usually visits the Lake Atitlán area around midday.
 If the wind is coming from the north, the Maya claim, the lake's spirit is getting rid of a person who has drowned after claiming his or her soul.

-In 2010, due to an influx of Jewish tourists from Israel and North America, a synagogue and kosher restaurant were opened by Chabad.
-Today, many Jewish tourists can be seen in the streets of San Pedro La Laguna, and many stores have hebrew advertising on them.
-Warm ties between the local and Jewish Communities have been reported.
-Two eye witnesses heard multiple local community members shouting the word "elokut" on Saturday, February 15, which translates to "godliness" in Hebrew.
-Synagogue services in San Pedro La Laguna occur every Saturday with a Minyan along with shabbat meals.
+In 2010, due to an influx of Jewish tourists and immigrants from Israel and North America, a synagogue and kosher restaurant were opened by an Israeli organization known as Chabad of San Pedro, Guatemala.
+Today, many Israeli businesses in the town have Hebrew language signs and advertising.

 Government

 San Pedro La Laguna is in the Sololá department of Guatemala.
 San Pedro La Laguna is separated into four cantons: Pacucha, Chuacante, Chuasanahi, and Tzanjay.

-During the last two years, San Pedro La Laguna passed a town ordinance to ban the use of plastic, which includes straws and plastic bags.
+San Pedro La Laguna passed a town ordinance to ban the use of plastic, which includes straws and plastic bags.
 The citizens have opted to utilize readily made textiles, baskets, etc. for daily use during their shopping trips.
-It is evident, that may are doing their part without pay, as part of their effort, long time citizens take trips on their canoes to extract some 700 lbs. of trash from their lake each day.
-Residents have complained of contamination in the lake, possibly caused by pollution, increased population, tourism, and cyanotoxin, a bacterium which has substantially increased since 2009.
+Residents have complained of contamination in the lake, caused by pollution, increased population, tourism, and cyanotoxin, a bacterium which has substantially increased since 2009.